AndyGOBrien/IC-HealthNut/README.md

 ### Models

-It is my opinion that feature modules should not have any knowledge of the source of their data so the pi module is strictly kept out of feature dependencies.
+It is my opinion that feature modules should not have any knowledge of the source of their data so the api model module is strictly kept out of feature dependencies.
 Instead features are dependent on domain models

 Api models are mapped to domain models, which are passed from repositories to ViewModels.